-2 April 2014 - Case of the Week #306
+2 April 2014 - Case #306

 All cases are archived on our website.
-To view them sorted by number, diagnosis or category, visit our Home Page and click on the Case of the Week button on the left hand side.
-To subscribe or unsubscribe to the Case of the Week or our other email lists, click here.
+To view them sorted by case number, diagnosis or category, visit our main Case of the Month page.
+To subscribe or unsubscribe to Case of the Month or our other email lists, click here.

 Thanks to Dr. Ahmed Lazim, Al-Jumhori Teaching Hospital, Mosul (Iraq), for contributing this case.
-To contribute a Case of the Week, follow the guidelines on our Case of the Week page.

-Case of the Week #306
+Case #306

-Clinical History:
+Clinical history:

 A 37 year old woman had a biopsy with an unspecified breast malignancy, and underwent a modified radical mastectomy.

-Micro images:
+Microscopic images:

 What is your diagnosis?

-Breast cancer with choriocarcinomatous differentiation (multicentric high grade invasive ductal carcinoma not otherwise specified with significant chroriocarcinomatous differentiation)
+Diagnosis: Breast cancer with choriocarcinomatous differentiation (multicentric high grade invasive ductal carcinoma not otherwise specified with significant chroriocarcinomatous differentiation)

 Discussion:

 This rare tumor, with < 50 cases reported, was first described in 1981 (Am J Surg Pathol 1981;5:773).
-It is considered a variant of breast metaplastic carcinoma, and has malignant cells resembling choriocarcinoma, with immunoreactivity for human placental lactogen and human chorionic gonadotropin.
-The histologic origin of the syncytiotrophoblast-like cells is unknown, but they are thought to be a metaplastic process (Arch Pathol Lab Med 2011;135:1097).
+It is considered a variant of breast metaplastic carcinoma and has malignant cells resembling choriocarcinoma, with immunoreactivity for human placental lactogen and human chorionic gonadotropin.
+The histologic origin of the syncytiotrophoblast-like cells is unknown but they are thought to be a metaplastic process (Arch Pathol Lab Med 2011;135:1097).

 Clinically, these tumors are part of a rapidly growing palpable mass indistinguishable from conventional breast carcinoma.
 Often, there is locally advanced disease.
 Microscopically, there are markedly pleomorphic, multinucleated choriocarcinomatous cells with abundant eosinophilic cytoplasm and occasional cytoplasmic vacuoles.
 There often is associated DCIS, invasive ductal carcinoma NOS (often moderately or poorly differentiated) or metaplastic carcinoma with heterologous components or sarcomatoid areas.